Sour Cream Raisin Pie

 If this sour cream raisin pie tastes like something your grandma would make, it’s because she probably would!
-This pie is sweet, creamy and delicious with a pillow of fluffy meringue on top.
+This pie is sweet, creamy, and delicious.
+The sour cream gives it a tang that tastes a bit like a lemon pie with raisins with a pillow of fluffy meringue on top.

 This old fashioned pie is creamy with a bit of tang from the addition of the sour cream.
 It is perfect for raisin lovers and people who aren’t huge fans alike.
 Each bite comes with a bit of delicious nostalgia.